-Tasks can be managed by going to Administer → System Settings → Manage SQL Tasks.
+Tasks can be managed by going to Administer → Automation → SQL Tasks.
 The task manager shows a list of all tasks and supports actions like changing the task configuration or running them.
 You can also change the order in which they are executed when started via the dispatcher.
 This can be done by either clicking the arrows under "Selection Order" or by using drag-and-drop on the rightmost icon.

 Tasks are SQL-driven, meaning the workflow usually starts with an SQL query followed by a number of actions that work with the query results.
 Each action accepts a certain number of inputs and performs work based on them, e.g. running an SQL queries or performing API calls.

 SQL Tasks currently supports these actions:

 This can be used to create activities for the selected contacts.
 It is possible to create individual (one per contact) or mass activities (one activity assigned to many contacts).
-Some of the activity fields support tokens, which are useful when adding information from your data table to fields like the subject.
+Some activity fields support tokens, which are useful when adding information from your data table to fields like the subject.
 Note that hooks are not triggered unless you use the "Use API" option (which performs significantly worse).

 This action performs an API call for every row in your data table.
 You can use any of the entities and actions supported by your installation.
 The API parameters can be set either statically or using tokens that represent columns in your data table.